leostark221/fyp/docs/get-started.md

 ## Conclusion

 The **Hybrid Stacking Classifier** is the most effective model for detecting intrusions in IoT environments, with the highest accuracy and precision.
-Future work could explore additional datasets and expand the use of other machine learning models.
-If wanting the detail documentation please email me I will respond as soon as possible *bscs2012367@szabist.pk*
+Future work could explore additional datasets and expand the use of other machine learning models. at the point of needing the full documentation please contact *bscs2012367@szabist.pk*